cyclonic-games/vorge/readme.md

 ---

-#### **But does it have pets system?**
+#### **But does it have [ feature ]?**
 The basic functionality that vorge ships with is enough to get a simple online RPG up and running.
 I will be working on my own game while I polish up the engine, and all of the modules, libraries, and plugins that I develop for my game I will release as open source for you to use in your games.
-This means that yes, if someone writes you the plugin, Vorge can support a pets system, and so much more.
+This means that yes, if someone writes you the plugin, Vorge can support [ feature ], and so much more.

 ##### **Future Planned Features**
 - Particles (render beautiful particles)